Monday, November 30, 2015

 • Les Misérables (1862).
 The hero is a former peasant and escaped convict, who has spent 14 years in the galleys for stealing a loaf of bread to feed his sick and starving sister.
 He lifts a cart to save a victim, though he knows that will identify him and send him back to prison:

-• The Mysteries of Paris (the first French crime novel, a best seller in 1848).
+• Les Mystères de Paris (the first French crime novel, a best seller in 1848).
 The heroine, an angelic former prostitute, turns out to be the daughter of a prince.
 To atone for her former profession, which she exercised only for a week and under duress, she becomes a nun.
+Then she dies. ("Fallen women" are always punished, even if they repent.)

 • Little Women (1866).
 The girls give their Christmas breakfast, which a loyal servant has prepared, to a poor woman with small children and a newborn.
 "Angels!" she exclaims.
 "Funny angels in mittens and scarves," says the heroine, whose humor does not hide the author's complacency: